eed3si9n/herding-cats/docs/12/a.md

 > When *m* is specialised to the identity applicative functor,
 > traversal reduces precisely (modulo the wrapper) to the functorial map over lists.

-Cat's identity applicative functor is defined as follows:
+Cats' identity applicative functor is defined as follows:

 ```scala